pisign/pisign/index.md

 For more information on our design choices and plan, check out the [following blog post]({{ site.url }}/updates/2020/02/13/milestone-2)!

+We have a prototype as a part of our milestone 3.
+You can check out our updated post [here]({{ site.url }}/updates/2020/03/03/milestone-3)!

 ### Contributor Guidelines

 Gitter Chat: See gitter side bar in the bottom right corner